BuffaloWill/lucee-webshells/README.md

 ### Lucee Web Shells
 ### Written by Juan Pablo Gomez (https://github.com/JPG0mez) and Will Vandevanter (https://github.com/BuffaloWill)

-The work is originally based on research and a blog post here: [LINK]
+The work is originally based on research and a blog post here: https://www.sprocketsecurity.com/resources/building-lucee-extensions-for-remote-code-execution

 This repository includes a python script to generate a Lucee extension that will add a webshell for remote code execution.